soarsmu/Chronos/README.md

 We used the hyperparameters that result in LightXML’s best performance on the validation dataset to evaluate its performance on the testing dataset.

-You can access document to use LightXML in [previous study](https://github.com/soarsmu/ICPC_2022_Automated-Identification-of-Libraries-from-Vulnerability-Data-Can-We-Do-Better).
+To use LightXML, please refer to our [previous study](https://github.com/soarsmu/ICPC_2022_Automated-Identification-of-Libraries-from-Vulnerability-Data-Can-We-Do-Better).